jhazen/dot-files/README.md

 * :Gcommit - Git commit
 * :Git - Git
 * :ServerRequest <salt role name> - Creates a server in vagrantlab environment, sets salt role, and boots
+* :Hex - Toggle hex editor
+* :ServerShellTab <vagrantlab box name> - Create a conqueterm shell in new tab with SSH to the vagrant box
+* :ServerShellVSplit <vagrantlab box name> - Create a conqueterm shell in new vsplit with SSH to the vagrant box
 * \<Space\> mapped to @q; Record macro to 'q' register and execute with \<Space\> (Default is comment line with #)
 * \<Tab\> autcomplete